 - Additional Resources ( National Resources, Regional Resources, Internships, Entrepreneurship)

 - Do not let your disability define you!
 Focus on your strengths, your skills for the position, and what you can offer to the employer

-- Remember, you must be qualified to perform essential functions of the position
+- Remember, you must be qualified to perform essential functions of the position.

 - Review a short series of videos prepared by the Department of Labor on Soft Skills for the Workplace

-The ADA (1990) is a civil rights laws designed to make American society more accessible to people with disabilities.
+The ADA (1990) is a civil rights law designed to make American society more accessible to people with disabilities.
 Title 1 of the act requires employers with 15 or more employees to provide reasonable accommodations to job applicants and employees with disabilities.
 It prohibits discrimination in recruitment, hiring, promotions, training, pay, social activities, and other privileges of employment.